A. FILING OF EUROPEAN PATENT APPLICATIONS AND OTHER DOCUMENTS

 A.2 Electronic filing

-Decision of the President of the European Patent Office dated 11 March 2015 concerning the filing of documents using the EPO case management system
+Decision of the President of the European Patent Office dated 10 November 2015 concerning the electronic filing of documents

 The President of the European Patent Office,

 Having regard to Rule 2 EPC and Rule 89bis.1 and 2 PCT,